erfianugrah/redirector/README.md

 ## Deployment Guide

-This section explains how to deploy the Redirector Worker to Cloudflare Workers and configure the required resources.
+This section explains the different deployment approaches for the Redirector Worker, with specific attention to architectural considerations and integration with other services.

-### Setup
+### Basic Setup

 1. Clone the repository:
    ```bash